-Hill Michael notes in its submission that "access to critical data is an area which creates a bottleneck in the connection process for intending participants and internally within the NSPs".
-The submission further contends that this issue will become more apparent with generators that intend to connect directly to DNSPs, which are less resourced relative to TNSPs.
+Hill Michael noted in its submission that "access to critical data is an area which creates a bottleneck in the connection process for intending participants and internally within the NSPs".38 The submission further contended that this issue would become more apparent as a greater number of generators connect directly to DNSPs, which are less resourced relative to TNSPs.

-To overcome the bottlenecks that arise at the preliminary studies stage of the connection process, Hill Michael considers amending Grid Australia's Rule change proposal.
+To overcome the bottlenecks that arise at the preliminary studies stage of the connection process, Hill Michael considered amending Grid Australia's Rule change proposal.
 Specifically, amendments that extend to "include provisions to allow 'acceptable consultants', to access data on behalf of current participants and intending participants of the NEM, subject to necessary confidentiality agreements being set up...".
 The amendment would be achieved by inclusion of a new clause 5.3.8(c2), allowing NSPs to disclose data and information to consultants acceptable to the disclosing NSP.